top of page

 Luggage:

 If you don’t want to drag your luggage around, consider sending it directly from the airport to Yama Lodge, or wherever you are staying in Tokyo.
 Offering same-day delivery (cut-off times apply) pack what you need in a small backpack and have Black Cat (Yamato Transport) do the rest.
-Black Cat can also arrange for your luggage to be collected at the lodge and sent to the airport for your return trip.
+We can also arrange Black Cat to transfer your luggage from the lodge back to the airport, but please note that it takes 3 days to transfer from the lodge to Narita or Haneda airports.

 What is the snow like?